 Then think about the qualities you would enjoy in someone else.
 Next time you go out dancing or are in another public place, as you're looking around, remember that you're a good catch for the right person, and be discriminating about who you choose to socialize with.
 Talk to lots of women, knowing that you will not have a relationship with all of them, but that you're open to exploring the possibility with a select few — your selection!
 Try not to fear rejection (though it's easier said than done), it happens to everyone at some point.
 That's part of the process of finding someone compatible.

 It may also be helpful to explore why a relationship is so important to you.
 Of course, having intimate human connection is an experience that many people seek and value, but what else about it appeals to you?
 What meaning do you attach to being attached?
 What meaning does being single have for you?
 Society sends a lot of messages that single–dom is undesirable and these messages can make single people themselves feel undesirable, which may in turn make it harder to trust that there is someone out there for you.
 But your minimal dating in the past is not evidence for your future.

-If you are Columbia student, it may be worth making an appointment with Counseling and Professional Services by calling x4-2878.
 Talking to a counselor can help you work through limiting beliefs that you may have about yourself and about your romantic potential.
 It may also help you identify sources of your insecurities as well as the meaning relationships have for you.
 And remember this about meeting people and dating: It never works — until one day, it does.